chaudilip/E-COMMERCE-MERN/README.md

 👉 For Frontend we are using React so use "npm start" .☠️🦖 👉 For backend we are using node external libraries so use "npm run dev" 🫡💥.
-👉 Write your own Config.env file for storing all the api_key and connection string 🤯✨ 👉 Follow for more updates😎.
+👉 Write your own Config.env file for storing all the api_key and connection string 🤯✨ 👉 Follow for more updates✨.